ricsanfre/pi-cluster/docs/_docs/logging.md

   {{site.data.alerts.note}} **(4): Fluentbit OUTPUT configuration**

-  [OUTPUT] configuration by default uses elasticsearch, but it needs to be modified for specifying the access credentials and https protocol specific parameters (use tls and skip SSL certification validation)
+  [OUTPUT] configuration by default uses elasticsearch, but it needs to be modified for specifying the access credentials and https protocol specific parameters (do not use tls).
   {{site.data.alerts.end}}

   {{site.data.alerts.note}} **(5): Fluentbit PARSER configuration**